P. Chidambaram: Early life and education

-During this time his politics inclined to the left and in 1969 he joined N. Ram, later an editor of The Hindu, and the women's activist Mythili Sivaraman in starting a journal called the Radical Review.
+During this time, his politics inclined to the left and in 1969 he joined N. Ram, later an editor of The Hindu, and the women's activist Mythili Sivaraman in starting a journal called the Radical Review.

 Chidambaram has two brothers and one sister.
 His father's business interests covered textiles, trading and plantations in India.
 He chose to concentrate on his legal practice and stayed away from the family business.

-He enrolled as a lawyer in the Madras High Court, becoming a senior advocate in 1984.
+Chidambaram enrolled as a lawyer in the Madras High Court, becoming a senior advocate in 1984.
 He had offices in Delhi and Chennai and practiced in the Supreme Court and various high courts of India.

 Political career

 Chidambaram was elected to the Lok Sabha (lower house) of the Indian Parliament from the Sivaganga constituency of Tamil Nadu in general elections held in 1984.
 He was a union leader for MRF and worked his way up in the Congress party.
 He was the Tamil Nadu Youth Congress president and then the general secretary of the Tamil Nadu Pradesh Congress Committee unit.
 He was inducted into the Union (Indian federal) Council of Ministers in the government headed by Prime Minister Rajiv Gandhi on 21 September 1985 as a Deputy Minister in the Ministry of Commerce and then in the Ministry of Personnel.
 His main actions during his tenure in this period was to control the price of tea and he has been criticized by the Government of Sri Lanka for destroying the Sri Lankan tea trade by fixing the prices of the commodity in India using state power.
 He was elevated to the rank of Minister of State in the Ministry of Personnel, Public Grievances and Pensions in January 1986.
 In October of the same year, he was appointed to the Ministry of Home Affairs as Minister of State for Internal Security.
 He continued to hold both offices until general elections were called in 1989.
 The Indian National Congress government was defeated in the general elections of 1989.

 In June 1991, Chidambaram was inducted as a Minister of State (Independent Charge) in the Ministry of Commerce, by the then Prime Minister Mr P V Narasimha Rao; a post he held till July 1992.
 He was later re-appointed Minister of State (Independent Charge) in the Ministry of Commerce in February 1995 and held the post until April 1996.
 He made some radical changes in India's export-import (EXIM) policy, while at the Ministry of Commerce.

+In 1996, Chidambaram quit the Congress party and joined a breakaway faction of the Tamil Nadu state unit of the Congress party called the Tamil Maanila Congress (TMC).
+In the general elections held in 1996, TMC along with a few national and regional level opposition parties, formed a coalition government.